Chinese Guest Teacher and Trainee Program

 Launch or Expand your Chinese Program: Host a Teacher

 This program provides an experienced language teacher from China to fill full-time Chinese language instruction positions in a host school or district for a period of one to three years.
 The guest teachers have at least three years of teaching experience, and have gone through a rigorous selection and training process before arriving at the host schools.
-Participating institutions are responsible for providing a partial salary to the guest teacher, which is subsidized by a stipend from Hanban.
+Participating institutions are responsible for providing a partial salary to the guest teacher, and the remainder is subsidized by a stipend from Hanban.

 Key benefits of hosting a guest teacher for schools and students include: